 Before recovery, diagnose:

-• Did you make a lot of decisions today? → Decision fatigue
+- Did you make a lot of decisions today?
+That is decision fatigue.

-• Do you have 20 open tasks in your head? → Cognitive overload
+- Do you have 20 open tasks in your head?
+That is cognitive overload.

-• Did you sleep under 7 hours? → Sleep debt
+- Did you sleep under 7 hours?
+That is sleep debt.

 The recovery strategy differs.